Chapter 2 - Create your tribe

 To deploy your application run

-dfx deploy --playground chapter_2
+dfx deploy --playground chapter_2.

 Video